keboola/developers-docs/extend/generic-extractor/jobs/children.md

 }
 {% endhighlight %}

-defines a placeholder **user-id**.
 The **placeholder name** is rather arbitrary (it should not contain any special characters though).
 To assign it a value, use the `placeholders` configuration.
 It is an object whose properties are placeholder names.
 The value of each `placeholders` object property is a **property path** in the parent job response.
 The placeholder in the child `endpoint` will be replaced by the **value** of that parent property.
 The property path is configured relative to the extracted object ([see an example](#accessing-deeply-nested-id)).
 The child `endpoint` is configured relative to the [`api.baseUrl` configuration](todo), not relative to the parent endpoint.

 The following configuration